 ― Katharine Hepburn

 The money we could save with universal, nonprofit, single-payer health care would be enough to provide health care for everybody.
 And we deserve that.

 But Jill Stein Walks the Talk on Peace, Justice & Freedom

 by Ending Wars of Choice, Securing the Peace, and Endorsing Responsible Gun Ownership

-“Hillary supports unending wars of choice and would continue the Bush-Obama-Clinton agenda.
+“Hillary supports unending wars of choice and would continue the Bush-Obama-Clinton-Trump agenda.
 More war, munitions, bodies, and coffins… from across the globe, for the corporate bottom line and on our dime.”